prime31/SpriteLightKit/README.md

 # SpriteLightKit

 SpriteLightKit brings back the old two buffered blend trick to get pseudo lighting with just sprites.
-It handles the setup process of getting that second buffer displayed on a full screen quad and blended with your normal scene.
+It handles the setup process of getting that second buffer blended with your normal scene.

 ![how it works](http://cl.ly/c7Xq/687474703a2f2f636c2e6c792f6336784c2f7370726974656c696768746b69742e706e67.png)